-They are the very bedrock of your presentations – whether you use custom or generic ones - and they influence absolutely EVERYTHING:
+They are the very bedrock of your presentations – whether you use a custom one or generic one – and they influence absolutely EVERYTHING:

-Whether your content displays on screen (and prints) the way you want it to…
+- How your content displays on screen (and prints

-Whether you can edit content without detonating hidden landmines that totally derail your workflow and process...
+- Can you edit content without detonating hidden landmines that derail your workflow

-You can use PowerPoint templates, including the default Office PowerPoint templates that come with the software, to jump-start a presentation and build slides that are consistent in appearance and easy to replicate.
+You can use templates to jump-start your presentation and start building slides that are consistent in appearance and easy to replicate.